HO-229 Sight Reduction & Plotter

 Technical & License

 Architecture: React 18, Tailwind CSS, Astronomy Engine.
-Delivered as a single HTML file for offline portability.
+Delivered as a single HTML file for completely offline portability.

 GNU General Public License v3.0